spyr03/passphrase-cracker/README.md

 passphrase-cracker
 ==================

-code to brute force the passphrase
+code to brute force the passphrase lock